 - reorder

-Name of the var label that may contain the total.
-When indicated, it is displayed separately (bold name and value color is 'grey40') on the graph.
+varlabel that may contain the total.
+When indicated, it is displayed separately (bold name and value color is'grey40') on the graph.- scale

 For compatibility with old versions.